ucsb-cs148-f21/project-t07-musictaste/README.md

 - run npm start on both terminals
 - this will prompt the local browser to run the app!

-Functionality
-- In this app you can currently log in and make some posts about music.
-For the log in, you can either make a new account with the form or use google authentication.
-Once logged in, you can make your own posts or like others posts.
-Next, we have a user profile page that can be toggled with the profile icon on the top header to the right.
-There will be more on this page to come later.

-Known Problems
-- One issue that we have right now is that even if you aren't the creator, you can delete and edit others posts.
-You should only be able to do that to your own posts and we will be addressing that right after the MVP.

 # Deployment
 Live Deployment: https://harmonysite.netlify.app/